ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Verifying Correct Operations

-CATS may be implemented by extending some existing control plane protocols, such as BGP or PCEP.
 A CATS implementation must log error events for better network management and operation.
 Means to assess the reachability and trace CATS paths should be supported.

 ## Impact on Network Operations